 Test the Finish

-Rub a little acetone, found in nail polish remover) over an inconspicuous spot in a small, circular motion.
+Rub a little acetone, found in nail polish remover, over an inconspicuous spot in a small, circular motion.
 Lacquer will dissolve and varnishes and shellacs will turn sticky after a few minutes.
 Polyurethane will repel the acetone, and it will bead up like water.
 If you find your cabinets have a different finish, use lacquer furniture care or other finish care to clean them.

 Keep your cabinets dusted well using a dry microfiber cloth.
 Brush very dusty areas or built-up dust off the cabinets with a stiff, nylon brush.
 Brush in the grooves of the cabinet gently.
 Use short, gentle strokes to remove the dust.

-Grease and Grime
+Grease and Grime Removal

 Vinegar breaks up the grease without damaging, causing any abrasion to the polyurethane.
 Because vinegar works like a glass cleaner, it also won't cloud the finish like other cleaners and can break through any buildup.
 Rubbing alcohol applied in small amounts to a clean, dry cloth can also be used to rub away grease and grime, especially those found around knobs.

-If the stain has discolored the polyurethane, you can sand the stained area off with a fine grit sandpaper.
+If the stain discolors the polyurethane, sand the stained area off with a fine grit sandpaper.
 Wipe away the dust left behind with a tack cloth and reapply a coat of polyurethane.
 Let it dry, and sand and reapply if it needs it.